artoolkit/ARToolKit5/README.md

 ### Windows:
 Microsoft Visual Studio 2013 is supported.
 The free Microsoft Visual Studio Express Edition will also work.

-### Mac OS X:
+### macOS:
-Xcode tools v5.1 under Mac OS X 10.9 or later is required.
-Xcode 6 under Mac OS X 10.10 is recommended.
+Xcode tools v5.1 under macOS 10.9 or later is required.
+Xcode 6 under macOS 10.10 is recommended.
 Xcode may be obtained free from Apple at [http://developer.apple.com/xcode/](http://developer.apple.com/xcode/).

 ### Linux:
 g++ with libstdc++, or Clang and LLVM's libc++ are required.
 For the latter, install Packages: 'clang', 'libc++-dev'.